brandmaker/devportal-website/README.md

 Example: _api/MediaPool/6.8/6.8.1.0/mediapool-api-6.8.1.0.json_ \
 It's important, that every api version folder contains only one file.

 Every module needs a **module.json** file (api/_\<module name>_/module.json) with a name, which will be displayed in the navigation and as the title.
-It can also have a variable "info", which contain a tagline displayed in the navigation under the title.
+It can also have a variable "info", which contains a tagline displayed in the navigation under the title.
 ```
 {
     "name": "<module name>",